Learning-Based Video Coding with Joint Deep Compression and Enhancement: Proposed Method

 \subsection{PQE with DPEG networks}

-The compensated video frames can be further enhanced before reconstruction.
-There have been extensively studies to enhance the visual quality or remove compression artifacts of video sequences.
+The compensated video frames are further enhanced before reconstruction.
+There have been extensive studies to enhance the visual quality or remove compression artifacts of video sequences.
 The quality enhancement module has also been introduced to decoder-end of deep video compression by \cite{YangR:CVPR20}.
-In this paper, we deploy a PQE module before reconstruction, which is jointly trained by the encoder.
-The DPEG network is reused to construct PQE due to its effectiveness in visual enhancement.
+In this paper, we deploy a PQE module before reconstruction, which is thus jointly trained by the encoder.
+The DPEG network is reused in this module due to its effectiveness in visual enhancement.